“Sometimes the best thing you can do is…. nothing. –Oliver Kellhammer, Ecological Artist

 Wild rose, Rosa canina

-In our lifetime, or at least mine, one of the largest ecological disasters occurred in 1986 in Ukraine when an explosion and fire in the Chernobyl nuclear plant released large quantities of radioactive particles into the atmosphere.
+In our lifetime, or at least mine, one of the largest ecological disasters occurred in 1986 in Ukraine when an explosion in the Chernobyl nuclear plant released large quantities of radioactive particles into the atmosphere.
 The catastrophic nuclear disaster contaminated an area of approximately 1000 square miles in Ukraine, Belarus and Russia.
 It is now referred to as the Exclusion Zone.

 Chernobyl nuclear power plant